 Building a more racially equitable organization is an important goal, but not an easy process.
-A recent Chicago conference, Envisioning Equity: Strategic Planning for Inclusive Organizations, discussed those challenges.
-Here are four takeaways to help nonprofits begin:
+A recent Chicago conference, Envisioning Equity: Strategic Planning for Inclusive Organizations, discussed those challenges and developed these four takeaways to help nonprofits begin.

 Keynote speakers Tamara Winfrey-Harris and Pamela Ross of Central Indiana Community Foundation said the first step to creating racial equity was to “get smart.”